ID6763Fall2016/Synco/README.md

 * Output
   * TingoDB data base
   	* Record of people passing up and down
-  	* Record of sensors activities
+  	* Record of sensors activity
   * Data visualizaation server
     * Web server using express
     * Sockets server to communicate sensors data with web server, using socketsIO